Perry Gruberis creating Copiosis

 What is Copisois?
 It’s a socio-economic system that has everything we like about today’s world, but none of the things we don’t.
-In Copiosis you’re debt-free and never can get into debt and you can do whatever you want.
-Meanwhile all your necessities are provided at no cost to anyone, while those providing you those things get rich.
+It offers equal opportunity for all while still preserving the notion that outcomes are unequal and due to you following your passions.
+In Copiosis you’re debt-free and never can get into debt, and you can do whatever you want.
+Meanwhile all your necessities are provided at no cost to anyone including you, while those providing you those things get rich.
 Oh, and everyone enjoys environmental stability and unprecedented human prosperity.
 Sound like Utopia?
 It’s not.
 But it’s close.

 A basic Q&AWhat’s wrong with today’s society?

 Nothing, really.
 But consider this: there are probably programs in your country providing “welfare” and “aid”.
 You know, a social safety net.
 But most of us must “earn” necessities, while at the same time bear the cost (through taxes) of these “welfare” and “aid” programs.